greenwood-capital-tagline-logo

 Our Investment Committee typically meets weekly to determine which sectors and/or companies to overweight or underweight in our actively managed Investment Strategies by evaluating current economic, interest rate, and earnings data; current and potential shifts in monetary and fiscal policy; the strength of the dollar; as well as a broad spectrum of international economic information to identify where the economy is within the current economic cycle.

-Similarly, with regard to the Firm’s selection of fixed income securities, the Investment Committee incorporates a top-down methodology to determine how fixed income portfolios should be positioned relative to maturity/duration, credit quality, and industry exposure.
+Similarly, regarding the Firm’s selection of fixed income securities, the Investment Committee incorporates a top-down methodology to determine how fixed income portfolios should be positioned relative to maturity/duration, credit quality, and industry exposure.
 Our objective is to preserve capital and maximize total return using investment grade corporate bonds, U.S. government and agency bonds and, where appropriate, tax-free municipal bonds.

 We can use long-term trading, short-term trading and/or options writing (including covered options).